-Velcro compression socks are often adjustable and made using short-stretch materials.
-These materials are applied like straps that wrap around the foot, ankle, calf, knee, thigh, or limb.
-Velcro fasteners with a hook and loop are then used to secure the compression garment.
+Velcro thigh-high and knee-high compression socks are adjustable and made using short-stretch materials.
+These materials are used in straps that wrap around the foot, ankle, calf, knee, or thigh.
+Velcro fasteners are then used to secure the support garment.

-The design of these socks allows you to easily apply or remove them whenever you want to.
-With the short-stretch material that is incorporated into the socks, you will enjoy a therapeutic compression profile.
-This compression profile has to do with low resting pressure and high working pressure.
+The design of these socks allows you to easily apply or remove them at any time.
+The short-stretch material of the socks provides a therapeutic support profile with a low resting pressure and high working pressure.

 - Reducing venous hypertension